vaishnavi29/My-projects/README.md

 5.Feature Extraction and Image Classification for 3D Data

 Explored which classifiers may work on 3D image data and what changes and improvements are required and/or possible to achieve maximum accuracy.

+6. Classification Analysis on Textual Data

+Constructed tf-idf representations of textual data, implemented various common classification methods,evaluated and diagnosed classification results, performed two dimensionality reduction methods: PCA & NMF.
+Includes the complete pipeline of a textual data classification task

+7. Clustering on Textual Data:

+implement K-means clustering on the dataset, and evaluate the performance of the clustering.Also did different preprocessing methods which did increase the performance of the clustering.